ReflectCxx/ReflectionTemplateLibrary-CPP/Design-Docs/RTL_SYNTAX_AND_SEMANTICS.md

 This ensures thread-safety and prevents redundant entries.
 While negligible for isolated registrations, this cost can accumulate when creating many mirrors or registering large numbers of types.

 👉 Bottom Line
-> *"Manage rtl::CxxMirror however your design requires — singleton, multiple, or transient.
+> *"Manage `CxxMirror` however your design requires — singleton, multiple, or transient.
 Each registration incurs a lock and table lookup, but the cost is negligible in normal use and only noticeable when scaling to very large numbers of types."*

 ---